Nogfel/Data-Engineering-Nanodegree/Udacity_final_project/README.md

 # Udacity's Capstone Project

+# <font color='red'>Still pending:
+- Adjust `dim_port` query.
+It did not pass the quality checks.
+Duplicates on "port_id" column.
+Check how many duplicates are from "small-airport" type and see if we can remove that.
+It might be a good idea to see if we can insert a column telling if this airport is closed.
+- Perform the import of the imigrant dataset from the parquet file instead of the .csv file.</font>

 ## Important Observation
 This project consists on a series of python scripts to be executed in a specific order, to be displayed, in order to generate a Data Warehouse in Redshift containing information on imigration to the US _(project suggested by Udacity)_.